Overview

 - Step 2: Detailed assessors are assigned to applications by Carriage 1 General assessors or by the ARC Executive Directors dependent upon the scheme

-- Step 3: Detailed assessors provide comprehensive written assessments with scores against each selection criteria
+- Step 3: Detailed assessors provide comprehensive written assessments with scores against each assessment criteria

 - Step 4: Applicants have the opportunity to submit a rejoinder to address the assessments provided by the Detailed assessors